NFL Rumors: Dallas Cowboys Star To Make NFL Preseason Debut As Ezekiel Elliott’s Appeal Continues

 “Camp was great.
 It was outstanding.
 I think we came out here and we showed what we were made of.
 We’re ready for the season to start.
 It’s been fun out here and it’s time to get back to Dallas and put on a show for the home crowd.”

-According to Bleacher Report‘s Timothy Rapp, Dez Bryant missed a combined 10 games over the last two seasons with the Dallas Cowboys.
-He missed the most of them in the 2015 NFL season when he played in just nine games, before managing to be on the field for 13 games last season.
-Over that most recent campaign, Elliott had 796 yards and eight touchdowns on 50 receptions.
+According to Bleacher Report, Dez Bryant missed a combined 10 games over the last two seasons with the Dallas Cowboys.
+He missed the most in the 2015 NFL season when he played in just nine games, and managed to be on the field for 13 games last season.
+Over that most recent campaign, Bryant had 796 yards and eight touchdowns on 50 receptions.
 Those numbers are a far cry from his career-best stats in the 2012 through 2014 seasons.

 Elliott reportedly did not take snaps against the Cowboys’ first team during practice on Thursday so don’t expect to see the star running back against the Colts.
-However, Dez Bryant will get on the field possibly along with other starters including quarterback Dak Prescott.
+However, Dez Bryant will get on the field possibly along with other starters, including quarterback Dak Prescott.
 Seeing that tandem could help Cowboys fans take their minds off the ongoing worry over Elliott’s suspension for the coming season.
 At the very least, fans may get to see how the Cowboys will run their offense with the weapons they currently have available.

 The Dallas Cowboys are five-point favorites to win at home on Saturday.
 Game time is scheduled for 7 p.m.
 Eastern Time on the NFL Network.